Many factors contribute to food insecurity and hunger,* among them:

 The Texas Family Budget estimator at www.familybudgets.org estimates what it takes for families to make ends meet on a "no-frills" budget in each of Texas' 26 Metro Areas.

 In the Dallas-Fort Worth-Arlington metropolis, if the following assumptions are made:

 - A 2-parent, 2-child family earns enough for housing, food, child care, health care, transportation and other basic needs without relying on government assistance.

 - An employer pays all of one adult’s premium and half of the premium for the rest of the family.

 - The family saves for emergencies only.

 - The budget does not provide for any debt repayment or savings for a home or education.

-To get by in the Fort Worth/Arlington area:
+To get by in the Dallas-Fort Worth-Arlington area:

-In contrast, to qualify for government assistance such as the SNAP (Supplemental Nutrition Assistance Program, or “Food Stamps”), a family of four (in 2010) can earn no more than $22,050 a year (an average of $424 a week).
+In contrast, to qualify for government assistance such as the SNAP (Supplemental Nutrition Assistance Program, or “Food Stamps”), in Texas, a family of four (in 2014) can earn no more than $30,624 a year (an average of $588.92 a week).
 In addition, SNAP is meant to only supplement, not completely fulfill, a household’s food budget.